skypilot-org/skypilot/docs/source/reference/local/setup.rst

 For the head node, Sky requires port :code:`6379` for the GCS server on Ray.

-For further reference, `here <https://docs.ray.io/en/latest/ray-core/configure.html#ports-configurations>`_ are the required ports from the Ray docs.
+For further reference, `here <https://docs.ray.io/en/latest/ray-core/configure.html#ports-configurations>`_ are the required ports directly from the Ray docs.

 Installing Sky dependencies
 ---------------------------

-Sky On-prem requires :code:`python3`, :code:`ray==1.10.0`, and `sky` to be setup on all local nodes and globally available to all users.
+Sky On-prem requires :code:`python3`, :code:`ray==1.10.0`, and :code:`sky` to be setup on all local nodes and globally available to all users.

 To install Ray and Sky for all users, run the following commands on all local nodes: